lucalves/lucalves/README.md

 ## About me

-I am a Software Engineer based in Brazil, working at Randstad Brasil.
+I am a Software Engineer based in Brazil, working actually at Randstad Brasil.
 My passion lies in harnessing the power of technology to solve real-life challenges.
 I specialize in web and mobile development, focusing on creating scalable, efficient, and user-centric solutions.

 ## Personal things